dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 Due to no longer using Balance of All Things there is no longer as compelling of a reason to {{< spell 78674 "Starsurge" >}} at the beginning of an Eclipse and thus you can often save Astral Power for movement without any relevant dps loss. {{< spell 78674 "Starsurge" >}} Empowerment exists but it is a very weak effect.

 On single target about 65% of your damage will be during CA/Inc+{{< spell 323546 "Ravenous Frenzy" >}} meaning it is extremely important to be able to cast during that time and that the target will live for the entire duration of your cooldowns.
-Since the legendary only does anything during our cooldowns you will do about 20% less damage outside cooldowns than you did with NF-BoAT Balance Druid.

 **Single target priority list OUTSIDE cooldowns:**
 - Keep up {{< spell 8921 "Moonfire" >}}, {{< spell 93402 "Sunfire" >}} and {{< spell 202347 "Stellar Flare" >}} and refresh within pandemic(30% of base duration).
 - Enter the next Eclipse, preferring Solar Eclipse.
+With {{< spell 338668 "Primordial Arcanic Pulsar" >}} and {{< spell 364423 "Celestial Pillar" >}} you want to enter Lunar Eclipse before entering a {{< spell 338668 "Primordial Arcanic Pulsar" >}} window.
 - Cast {{< spell 211545 "Fury of Elune" >}} if it will be up again for your next usage in CA/Inc.
 - Cast {{< spell 78674 "Starsurge" >}} when you would overcap Astral Power before entering the next Eclipse.
-This usually equates to spending 3 Starsurges at the start like you did with BoAT but can vary.
+This usually equates to spending 3 Starsurges at the start like you did with BoAT but can vary especially if you used moons or a foe.
 Don't spend if you need to move soon.
-- Cast{{< spell 190984 "Wrath" >}} in Solar Eclipse.
+- Cast {{< spell 190984 "Wrath" >}} in Solar Eclipse.
 - Cast {{< spell 194153 "Starfire" >}} in Lunar Eclipse.
 - Cast dots if have nothing to cast while you are moving.

 **Single target priority list BEFORE cooldowns:**
 - Make sure to have 90+ Astral Power before using cooldowns.
-The only exception is when Bloodlust would run out before Inc expires at which point you Inc+Frenzy sooner.
-This happens with Bloodlust on pull.
+If possible try proccing your {{< spell 364423 "Celestial Pillar" >}} before your CDs so that you get more AP generation and the pillar scales with both eclipses.
 - Make sure {{< spell 211545 "Fury of Elune" >}} will be up at the end.

 **Single target priority list INSIDE cooldowns:**
-Before the 5s extension buff:
+Before the 3s extension buff:
-- Use Berserking at the start of Frenzy without Bloodlust or at 6s of the initial buff remaining with Bloodlust.
+- Use Berserking at the start of Frenzy without Bloodlust or at 8s of the initial buff remaining with Bloodlust.
 - Use your trinket so that it will be for the rest of your cooldowns.
 Never ever use off gcd items/spells between casts, always use them during a gcd.
 (For exact timings see [Timings sections](#timings)).
-- Use pot at 17s {{< spell 323546 "Ravenous Frenzy" >}} remaining.
+- Use pot at 19s {{< spell 323546 "Ravenous Frenzy" >}} remaining.
-- Cast {{< spell 211545 "Fury of Elune" >}} if the initial {{< spell 323546 "Ravenous Frenzy" >}} has 4 or less seconds remaining.
+- Cast {{< spell 211545 "Fury of Elune" >}} if the initial {{< spell 323546 "Ravenous Frenzy" >}} has 6 or less seconds remaining.
 - Cast {{< spell 78674 "Starsurge" >}} to prevent capping Astral Power.
 - Keep up {{< spell 8921 "Moonfire" >}}, {{< spell 93402 "Sunfire" >}} and {{< spell 202347 "Stellar Flare" >}}.
 - Cast {{< spell 190984 "Wrath" >}} to fill until 150% haste at which point you should fill with {{< spell 194153 "Starfire" >}}.